komaron/package_locator/README.md

 # Package Locator
 I order a lot of stuff on various websites such as Amazon or eBay and checking shipping websites gets old, lets automate it.

-Very standard approach to grabbing tracking information, given a tracking number and a carrier you will be returns a browser page with your tracking information.
+Very standard approach to grabbing tracking information, given a tracking number and a carrier you will be returned a browser page with your tracking information.

 ### Improvements to come
   - DRY principle, better design